< Terug naar resultaten

 • 1

-Start Johannesburg; to Graskop.
+Start Johannesburg; to Graskop

 • 2

-Explore the Panorama Route; walk the Leopard, Guineafowl and Kadishi-Tufa trails.
+Explore the Panorama Route; walk the Leopard, Guineafowl and Kadishi-Tufa trails

-We drive through some stunning countryside this morning, starting with the stunning views at God's Window.
+We drive through some beautiful countryside this morning, starting with the stunning views at God's Window.
 If we are lucky, God's Blanket may be down, a majestic cloud inversion that gives you the feeling of being on top of the world.
-We visit the fascinating rock formations at Bourke's Luck Potholes, before stopping for the most breathtaking views over Blyde River Canyon, the 3rd largest canyon in the southern hemisphere.
-In the afternoon we enjoy our first walk of the itinerary, a loop walk that includes the Leopard, Guineafowl and Kadishi-Tufa trails.
-Along the way we will have further views on Blyde River Canyon, walk through forest and stop at Tufa Waterfall.Blyde Canyon Forever Resort or similar
+We visit the fascinating rock formations at Bourke's Luck Potholes, before stopping for breathtaking views over Blyde River Canyon, the third-largest canyon in the southern hemisphere.
+In the afternoon, we enjoy our first walk of the itinerary, a loop that includes the Leopard, Guineafowl and Kadishi-Tufa trails.
+Along the way, we have further views on Blyde River Canyon, walk through forest and stop at Tufa Waterfall.
+Most of the trail is on a good path, but there are some sections of small rock steps, roots and a few small stream crossings.
+Accommodation: Blyde Canyon Forever Resort (or similar)

 • 3